N0ur5/Burp2Sem/README.md

 Burp (as of `2025.2.4`) seems to do a great job batching these passive tasks up since they do take some time to complete and are resource intensive.
 There is likely enormous room for a performance boost but  ¯\\_(ツ)_/¯

+## Prereq it
+You need semgrep in your PATH.

+You will want to have a local copy of semgrep rules too. (`git clone https://github.com/returntocorp/semgrep-rules.git`)

 ## Git it
 `git clone https://github.com/N0ur5/Burp2Sem.git`